 Rosie first glanced through the bakery window to be sure she wasn’t in trouble for staying out so late; most of the lights were off, except for those over the counter.
 Their slight glimmer gave Rosie a clear sight of Momma and Aunt Minnie at a table.
 It was hard to tell apart the smoke from their teacups and that from their cigarettes.
 Their lipsticked mouths were moving, but the glass blotted out all sound.
 They hadn’t noticed Rosie and Billy yet.

-Once she was certain she was in the clear, Rosie tore away at the Christmas paper.
-She was half right – Billy had given her a book, but it wasn’t of the sort she was expecting.
-The pages laid a faded and soft yellow; completely blank; and the inch-thick cover comprised all the empty book’s weight.
+Once she was certain she was in the clear, Rosie tore at the Christmas paper.
+She was half right – Billy had given her a book, but it wasn’t of the sort she expected.
+The pages laid a faded and soft yellow; completely blank; and the inch-thick cover comprised all the empty book’s weight, rather than characters and stories.

 Rosie felt the corners of her mouth turning down.
 She tried her best to hide it.